stx-advox/land/README.md

 # Welcome to AdvoxDAO

-The mission of the Advocates Program (Advox) is to distribute power.
-Ensuring voice for generators of value.
-Advox offers a welcoming space for anyone to get involved in the Stacks community.
-Supported by Stacks’ unique stacking mechanism, members of Advox share in the value that we collectively create.'
+- The mission of the Advocates Program (Advox) is to distribute power.

+- Ensuring voice for generators of value.
+Advox offers a welcoming space for anyone to get involved in the Stacks community

+- Supported by Stacks’ unique stacking mechanism, members of Advox share in the value that we collectively create.'

 feature_row2:
   - image_path: /assets/images/welcome.gif